 To nominate an individual for the Great Initiative Award, review the Award Guidelines, complete the Nomination Form and include letters of support from members of the community who can attest to the charitable work being done by the nominee.

 - Will be awarded to a person who exemplifies the kind of personal determination and ability that the Inaugural Award Recipient Shirley Jean Drake has – always ethical, cheerful, and inspirational – a leader of great initiatives.

-- Will be awarded to a person who primarily served as the impetus behind the great initiative and who championed it resulting in a plan, program, service, or organization that makes our communities and county great.
+- Will be awarded to a person who primarily served as the impetus behind the Great Initiative and who championed it resulting in a plan, program, service, or organization that improves quality of life in our community.

 - Will positively impact one or more important areas like cultural, educational, environmental, financial, health, social, and/or public that have proven meaningful for our area and people.

 - Will focus on quality initiatives, not necessarily evidenced by “bricks and mortar.”

 - Nominee must have performed volunteer activities, service or assistance in Muscatine County in the last twelve months.

 - However, the Great Initiative sparked by this volunteer may have taken place prior to the last twelve months.